Harut Grigorian: 2018

 Grigorian faced Murthel Groenhart for a third time at Glory 50: Chicago for the Glory Welterweight Championship.
 In the first round, Harut dropped Groenhart with punches and the referee stopped the fight soon after, making him the Glory Welterweight Champion.

-2021

-He opened a kickboxing school in Deurne.
+Grigorian defended the title against Alim Nabiev in Glory 54: Birmingham.
+Grigorian won by unanimous decision.

+2019

+In 2019 he lost the title to Doumbé who won the fight by TKO, after knocking Grigorian down three times in the second round.

+2020

+In 2020 he fought against Jamie Bates and lost a decision in Glory 75: Utrecht.

+2024

+He went 4-1 record in his last 5 after his Glory departure.

 Personal life

 Harut and his teammate Marat Grigorian are often mistaken to be brothers, however both have confirmed that they are good friends but not related.

+In 2021, he opened a kickboxing school in Deurne.